Autodesk/maya-usd/doc/build.md

 ## Getting and Building the Code

 The simplest way to build the plugins is to run the supplied ```build.py``` script.
-This script will build and install the libraries and plugins into three separate directories (USD, AL_USDMaya, MayaUSD).
+This script will build and install the libraries and plugins into separate directories (e.g plugin/al, plugin/pxr).

-Follow the instructions below to run the script with its default behavior, which will build the USD Core libraries, ADSK_USDMaya, AL_USDMaya, PXR_USDMaya plugins/libraries.
+Follow the instructions below to run the script with its default behavior, which will build Animal Logic and Pixar plugins/libraries.
 For more options and documentation, run the script with the ```--help``` parameter.

 #### 1. Install prerequisites